“Tell me, what is it you plan to do, with your one wild and precious life?” Mary Oliver

-So, think about how you will step out of your own shell in 2019.
+So, think about how you will step out of your own shell this Workers’ Day.
 The magic happens outside of your comfort zone, and often when you’ve extended yourself and are most vulnerable and uncomfortable.
 Do you remember having growing pains as a child?
 The gap between comfort and discomfort is where we grow.

 ‘I’ve learned that I still have a lot to learn.’
 Maya Angelo